opencybersecurityalliance/stix-shifter/OVERVIEW.md

 [Sigma](https://github.com/Neo23x0/sigma) and STIX Patterning have goals that are related, but at the end of the day has slightly different scopes.
 While Sigma seeks to be "for log files what Snort is for network traffic and YARA is for files", STIX Patterning's goal is to encompass _all three_ fundamental security data source types - network, file, and log - and do so simultaneously, allowing you to create complex queries and analytics that span domains.
 As such, so does STIX Shifter.
 It is critical to be able to create search patterns that span SIEM, Endpoint, Network, and File levels, in order to detect the complex patterns used in modern campaigns.

-### What is a STIX-SHIFTER adapter?
+### What is a STIX-SHIFTER connector?

+A STIX-shifter connector is a module inside Stix-Shifter library that implements an interface for:
+- data source query and result set translation
+- data source communication

-A STIX-shifter adapter is the bridge that connects IBM Security Connect to a data source.
-Developing a new adapter expands on the data sources that STIX-shifter can support.
+Developing a new connector expands on the data sources that STIX-shifter can support.

 The combination of translation and transmission functions allows for a single STIX pattern to generate a native query for each supported data source.
 Each query is run, and the results are translated back into STIX objects; allowing for a uniform presentation of data.